naala89/apiopenstudio/src/wiki/quick-start/quick-start.md

 For this tutorial, you will need:

-* An installed GaterData project.
+* An installed ApiOpenStudio project.
     * See <a href="/installation/installation.html" target="_blank">Installing the codebase</a>
     and <a href="/installation/docker/developer-environment.html" target="_blank">Setup docker</a>
 * Postman (<a href="https://www.postman.com/downloads/" target="_blank">Download</a>) or similar REST client.

 # Create a new account and application

-Click on "Accounts" in the menu or navigate to [admin.gaterdata.local/accounts](https://admin.gaterdata.locall/accounts).
+Click on "Accounts" in the menu or navigate to [admin.apiopenstudio.local/accounts](https://admin.apiopenstudio.locall/accounts).

 Click on the Plus icon: